CromwellCMS/Cromwell/website/docs/development/theme-development.md

 }
 ```
 Usually, `RollupOptions` is an object exported from [Rollup Config File](https://rollupjs.org/guide/en/#configuration-files).
 But might need to use different configs, so we return them in the `rollupConfig` labeled by properties.
-- `main` - Options used by default for all bundles.
+- `main` - Options used by default for all types of bundles.

-## Page Builder support
+## Theme Editor support

-Admin panel Theme Editor has `Page Builder` tab which allows users to modify layout, change text or images.
-This feature works only with standard `Blocks` - React components designed for a single purpose: Image Block, Text Block, etc.
+Admin panel Theme Editor allows users to modify layout of blocks, change text or images, styles, etc. This feature works only with standard `Blocks` - React components designed for a single purpose: Image Block, Text Block, etc.
 It doesn't impose any restrictions on how you build your Theme.
-You still can write any JSX code, but if you want, for example, some image to be modifiable in the Page Builder, you need to use Image Block.
+You still can write any JSX code, but if you want, for example, some image to be modifiable in the Theme Editor, you need to use Image Block.

 Let's look into example: